-Pseudomonas aeruginosa is the blue pus bacillus is the primary pathogen of human infectious disorders.
-The microorganism can be isolated from the intestines of 5% healthy people and up to 30% of patients.
-Besides, bacillus can be found everywhere.
+Pseudomonas aeruginosa is the blue bacillus, the primary pathogen of human infectious disorders.
+The microorganism can be isolated from the intestines of 5% of healthy people and up to 30% of patients.
+Besides, bacillus can be everywhere.

 It can survive in water for about a year (at 37 °C).
 Sometimes it is also a part of healthy human microflora.
 Moreover, it can be on the grain skin, armpit skin and ear skin with healthy individuals (up to 2% people), on the nasal mucous membrane (about 3%), in the pharynx (about 7%) and the digestive tract (3-24%).

-To clarify, Pseudomonas aeruginosa contamination gives rise to 15-2-% nosocomial infections.
+Pseudomonas aeruginosa contamination gives rise to 15-2-% nosocomial infections.
 Besides, it’s responsible for one-third of all urogenital disorders with urogenital patients.
 Moreover, it causes 20-25% purulent surgical infections and primary gram-negative bacteriemia.
-Patients who have burns or bladder disorders, especially with patients who have been taking antibiotics long enough.
+Patients who have burns or bladder disorders, especially patients who have been taking antibiotics long enough, are at risk.
 It is a distinct chemoorganotroph and a strict aerobe.

-Like other aerobes, it synthesizes cytochrome oxidase (indophenol oxidase).
+Like other aerobes, it also synthesizes cytochrome oxidase (indophenol oxidase).
 Pigment formation is a specific sign of great diagnostic importance (with 70-80% clinical isolators).
 The phenazine pigment pyocyanine colours the nutrient medium wound discharge and bandaging material blue-green.
 Toxin formation.
 The pathogenic effect has exotoxin properties.
-And by the release of endotoxins with the destruction and disintegration of the bacterial cells.
+Further, the release of endotoxins leads to the destruction and disintegration of the bacterial cells.